 It’s more than a one-hour sensitivity training.

-It is safe to say that any healthcare organization that doesn’t conduct periodic sensitivity, diversity, or other bias-related training sessions will not have an inclusive workplace environment.
-But these training sessions are only part of the solution.
+Healthcare organizations that do not conduct periodic sensitivity, diversity, or other bias-related training sessions are less likely to have an inclusive workplace environment.
+But these types of training sessions are only part of the solution.
 Utilizing a one-hour training class to check a box is not getting it done.
 As alluded to with our top-down approach, sensitivity, and other training sessions have to be used to develop proactive, actionable items that can be implemented throughout the organization.
 The classes are a tool to help educate leadership and staff at all levels about behaviors that are inappropriate.
 A proactive result from the training might include a mechanism for reporting bias or a strategy for how to deal with employees who exhibit harmful behavior.
 Another way a healthcare organization can demonstrate a true commitment to inclusion would be in the formation of an employee-driven inclusion committee.
 Most likely, your organization has a celebrations committee, forming one that is dedicated to driving a more inclusive workplace is a strong first step.

 Give everyone a voice.